einnovator/einnovator-cli/README.md

 - social - Social Hub operations
 - payments - Payment Gateway operations

-The following help message is shows by default:
+The following help message is displayed by default:

 ```
 Welcome to the EInnovator CLI (Command-Line Tool).